swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

 ### UnsafeRawPointer

-New `UnsafeRawPointer` and `UnsafeMutableRawPointer` types will represent a "raw" untyped memory region.
+New `UnsafeRawPointer` and `UnsafeMutableRawPointer` types will represent a "raw", untyped view of memory.
 Raw memory is what is returned from memory allocation prior to initialization.
 Normally, once the memory has been initialized, it will be accessed via a typed `UnsafeMutablePointer`.
 After initialization, the raw memory can still